My Photo

 So much time can be lost in business if you aren't getting the proper message across.
 Always be conscientious of what your body might be telling someone else.

-Why Weak Passwords are BAD!
+Danger - Why Weak Passwords are Very BAD for You!

 "Your computer password is the foundation of your computer security, and it needs to stand up against the tools that hackers have for cracking it.
 There are 308,000,000 possible letter combinations for a six letter password using all upper case or all lower case letters.
+A readily available password cracker can check all of them in only 2 minutes 40 seconds."

 Example of a bad passwords:

-"bob1967" (Name and birthday)
+• bob1967 (Name and birthday)

-"Blueleaf23" (Simple words and numbers)
+• Blueleaf23 (Simple words and numbers)

 Example of good passwords: